boygemini/projects/README.md

 # projects
-Please look in gh-pages branch
+Please look in gh-pages branch to see my projects.

+Thank you